Visits – Times and Prices

 Can I leave the Museo and come back in again?

 Yes.
 Admission is valid for the whole day.
 Tickets must be shown upon each re-entry to the Museo.

 Am I allowed to take photographs inside the Museo?

 Photographs may be taken without a flash, tripod, selfie stick or any other type of camera stand in all of the Museo’s sites, with the exception of places where indicated otherwise.
-To guarantee a quality visitor experience, photographs cannot be taken in the Guernica area (rooms 205.01 to 205.17).
-Thank you for your cooperation.

 Are guided tours available?